SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Related Work

 \section{Related Work}

-The work presented in this paper focuses on obtaining keypoints from point clouds.
-This is a topic which is very closely related to image keypoint extraction, so we will summarize both in this section.
-We will also outline the relevant work that has been done on point cloud-based deep learning models and saliency methods as they are part of the core contributions of our approach.
+This paper focuses on reliably obtaining keypoints from point clouds.
+This is a topic which is very closely related to image keypoint extraction, so we will review the literature for both fields in this section.
+We will also outline the relevant research on point cloud-based deep learning models and saliency methods as these topics are central to the contributions of our approach.